+An important aspect of finding the right clients for your business is evaluating the credit histories of potential clients to determine if they are payment risks or not.
 When you invoice clients for work or goods after they’ve been delivered, you’re extending credit.
 It’s important to check into the creditworthiness of individual clients before agreeing to any kind of extended payment terms for this reason.
 If you’re working with one, your invoice factoring company will usually help with this step.

 Work with Your Ideal Client More with Help from Viva

 If the clients you want to work with need longer payment terms than your business can reasonably accommodate, their payments can be inconsistent, or you need a cash injection to launch your growth initiatives, invoice factoring from Viva can help.
 It’s like getting a cash advance on your B2B invoices without putting pressure on your client relationships.
-Request a complimentary rate-quote to learn more or get started.
+Request a complimentary rate quote to learn more or get started.

 - Referral Partnerships: How to Leverage Your Social Capital - January 5, 2023